Azure-Samples/aisearch-openai-rag-audio/README.md

     Enter a name that will be used for the resource group.
     This will create a new folder in the `.azure` folder, and set it as the active environment for any calls to `azd` going forward.

-1. (Optional) If you want to re-use any existing resources, follow [these instructions](docs/existing_services.md) to set the appropriate `azd` environment variables.
+1. (Optional) This is the point where you can customize the deployment by setting azd environment variables, in order to [use existing services](docs/existing_services.md) or [customize the voice choice](docs/customizing_deploy.md).

 1. Run this single command to provision the resources, deploy the code, and setup integrated vectorization for the sample data: